Frequently Asked Questions

 If you are a weekly rider and are just looking for a general interest course to learn a little more about horses but are unlikely to own one then we suggest Level 1 would suit you.
 You do not need to own a horse to take our courses.

-If you are experienced and have a specific interest in feeding, psychology, livery yard management, or are aiming for the BHS professional exams, look at the Specialist Course section.
+If you are experienced and have a specific interest in feeding, psychology, livery yard management, first aid, riding & competing with more confidence or are aiming for the BHS professional exams, look at the Specialist Course section.

-If you are interested in a Specialist Course with a specific topic but would also like to update your general equine management knowledge and skills we suggest you look at the Intermediate Diploma programmes containing your specific interest course.
+If you decide that you are interested in a Specialist Course but would also like to update your general equine management knowledge and skills we suggest you look at the Intermediate Diploma programmes containing your specific interest course.

 Fast Track option